 ph_chroma_residual_scale_flag equal to 1 specifies that chroma residual scaling is enabled for the all slices associated with the PH. ph_chroma_residual_scale_flag equal to 0 specifies that chroma residual scaling may be disabled for one, or more, or all slices associated with the PH.
 When ph_chroma_residual_scale_flag is not present, it is inferred to be equal to 0.
 When WithinGdrPeriodFlag is equal to 1, ph_chroma_residual_scale_flag shall be equal to 0.

+Alternative proposal is to fix the problem with LMCS for GDR at CU level without changes in syntax and/or semantics.
+Specifically, for a current CU in the clean area of a current CTU with a virtual boundary passing through, if any of its sizeY above (or sizeY left) reconstructed neighbouring pixels are in dirty area, chroma residual scaling of LMCS is disabled for the current CU.
+For example, in Fig. 2, chroma residual scaling of LMCS for the current CU (green) is disabled because the virtual boundary passes through the current CTU and the current CU is in the clean area of the current CTU.

 Experimental Results